The benefits of real assets in retirement plans

 • A blended solution to potentially enhance returns

-One key challenge is the lack of diversification in target-date products.
+One key challenge is the lack of diversification within target-date products.
 The goal of portfolio diversification is to own asset classes that tend to experience their above- and below-average returns in different economic and market environments—when one asset zigs, the expectation is that another will zag.

 Institutional managers—including sovereign wealth funds, defined benefit (DB) plans, and endowments and foundations—frequently allocate as much as 20% to diversifiers such as real assets.
 By contrast, defined contribution plan weightings in real assets investments are well below institutional allocations, averaging around 1%.